-UniSource Energy Services is installing meters at homes and businesses that can be read remotely through low-energy wireless communications equipment.
+UniSource Energy Services meters can be read remotely through low-energy wireless communications equipment.
 The following questions and answers offer more information about this technology.

-UES is installing Automatic Meter Reading (AMR) meters manufactured by Itron.
-Although AMR meters lack many features associated with more advanced “smart meters,” they can transmit usage data through a wireless radio frequency (RF) signal.
+UES uses automated meters manufactured by Itron that transmit usage data through a wireless radio frequency (RF) signal.
 These signals are received through fixed network equipment or remote collectors carried by UES’ meter readers.
 UES plans to install a limited number of meters that send data over the cellular network.

-AMR meters offer an accurate, affordable way to measure consumption of natural gas and energy usage.
-While our traditional electromechanical meters must be inspected visually each month, usage data from AMR meters can be forwarded to us automatically through a fixed network or gathered quickly and easily by UES meter readers driving nearby in vehicles equipped with a remote collector.
+Automated meters offer an accurate, affordable way to measure consumption of natural gas and electricity usage.
+While traditional electromechanical meters must be inspected visually each month, usage data from automated meters can be forwarded to us automatically through a fixed or cellular network or gathered quickly and easily by UES meter readers driving nearby in vehicles equipped with a remote collector.

-Our AMR meters are an affordable replacement for electromechanical meters at the end of their useful lives.
-New electromechanical meters are no longer available, and UES’ AMR meters cost about the same as comparable digital meters without wireless communications capability.
-That, combined with lower meter reading costs, helps make AMR meters a good investment for UES and our customers.
+Most of UES’ automated meters cost about the same as comparable digital meters without wireless communications capability.
+That, combined with lower meter reading costs, make automated meters a good investment for UES and our customers.

-AMR meters also make it easy to gather usage data more frequently than once a month.
-Aggregated hourly readings from AMR meters can be used to track natural gas and energy use levels in certain areas of town, helping utilities plan for system improvements.
+Automated meters also make it easy to gather usage data more frequently than once a month.
+Aggregated hourly readings from automated meters can be used to track natural gas and electricity usage, helping utilities plan for system improvements.